mcmah309/rust_core/book/src/introduction/quickstart.md

 ### Imports

-rust_core follows the same library structure and naming as [Rust's rust_core](https://doc.rust-lang.org/core/).
+rust_core follows the same library structure and naming as [Rust's core library](https://doc.rust-lang.org/core/).

 To that extent, each library can be imported individually
 ```dart
 import 'package:rust_core/result.dart';
 ```
-or in it's entirety
+or all libraries
 ```dart
 import 'package:rust_core/rust_core.dart';
 ```